Glim888/GameMaker-GUI-Template/readme.md

 ### obj_gui_image:

 **Variables you can change:**

+- sprite of the image
 ```
 sprite_index = spr_picture;
 ```

 ## Scripts:

+This function needs to be called once per room (at start up -> Room Start).
+It initializes the GUI Template

+- width of the gui
+- height of the gui
+- use designer -> let you design your panels or gui via Room Editor
 ```
 gui_init(gui_width, gui_height, useDesigner);
 ```

+Add a gui element to a panel.
+A assigned element will stay on top of that panel and maintain its position relative to the panel.
 ```
 gui_panel_addComponent (panel, [positionAtPanelXY], component)
 ```

+Add an event handler to a interactive element (button, slider, textfield, checkbox).
+Eventhandlers are scripts, which gets called after "clicking on a button", moving the slider knob...
 ```
 gui_addEventHandler (guiElement, event_type, eventHander)
 ```

+Draw a message.
+The message will slide into the room and vanish after some time.
 ```
 gui_showMessage (title, text, font, colorText, timerInSteps)
 ```
+Draw a message.
+The message will slide into the room and vanish after some time.
 ```
 gui_showMessage_ext ([posXY], [startPosXY], title, text, font, colorText, useExitButton, timerInSteps)
 ```